 The 2020 Bush Ballad Awards will recognise seven (7) categories including male vocal, female vocal, new talent, instrumental or voice group or duo, album, songwriter & comedy song.

 The 23rd Annual Stan Coster Australian Bush Ballad finalists concert & awards ceremony is being held at 1pm at the Bungendore Showground on February 1st, 2020 and the Muster committee wishes everyone the best for this year’s awards.

 Please don’t hesitate to contact us should you have any questions.

 The first Stan Coster Memorial Australian Bush Ballad Award was held in 1998 and attracted 53 nominations.
 Over the years the number of nominations continues to grow with numbers increasing every year.

-The 2019 Bush Ballad Awards will recognise seven (8) categories:
+The 2019 Bush Ballad Awards recognised the following categories:

 - Male Vocal

 - Female Vocal

 - New Talent